-- (a) In the event that an applicable law grants Employees greater rights or more favourable treatment than is set forth in this Handbook, that law will prevail. - (b) In the event that these policies and guidelines grant Employees greater rights or more favourable treatment than those provided by the law, these policies and guide-lines will prevail.
+(a) In the event that an applicable law grants Employees greater rights or more favourable treatment than is set forth in this Handbook, that law will prevail.

-(c) In the event that there is any conflict between the Employee's contract of employment and the rules set out in this handbook, the terms of contract will prevail.
+- (b) In the event that these policies and guidelines grant Employees greater rights or more favourable treatment than those provided by the law, these policies and guidelines will prevail. - (c) If there is any conflict between the Employee's contract of employment and the rules set out in this handbook, the terms of the contract will prevail.